Views 837

 Inserting the Bobbin

-First things first, make sure your sewing machine is turned off.
-It’s just safer that way, especially if you’re new to this.
-Now, locate the bobbin case cover on your Singer Heavy Duty machine.
-It’s usually right there on the top, easy to spot.
-There’s a small tab on the right side of the cover—give it a gentle push to the right, and the cover should pop open.
+First, ensure your sewing machine is switched off.
+It’s safer is all, especially if you haven’t been doing this for long.
+Now, you will find the bobbin case cover on your Singer Heavy Duty.
+It’s usually right on the top, hard to miss.
+On the right side of the cover, there’s a little tab — push it gently to the right and your cover should pop open easily enough.

 Here’s where it gets interesting.
-Take your bobbin with the thread wound counterclockwise.
-That’s important because it affects how the thread feeds through the machine.
-Place it into the bobbin case.
+Now take your bobbin, with the thread rolled counterclockwise.
+And that’s key, because it very much impacts how thread moves through the machine.
+Drop it into the bobbin case.

-Now, pull about 6 inches of thread out from the bobbin and tuck it towards the back of the machine.
-This ensures it won’t get tangled when you start sewing.
+Next, pull out a short 6″ tail of thread from the bobbin and tuck that towards the back of your machine.
+This way, it does not get tangled when you begin sewing.

 Threading the Upper Part of the Machine